 And while these words are a start, we need a continuation or all the social-ills will only escalate.

 I want the stupidity to end.
 The violence.
 The hate.
 I want peace, understanding and love.
 I want people to look at each other and see their brother and sister–not the enemy.I want the stupidity to end.
 The violence.
 The hate.
 I want peace, understanding and love.
-I want… Click To Tweet
+I want people to look at each other and see their brother and sister--not the enemy.
+Click To Tweet

 Whether you call them inherent rights, natural rights or God-given rights, we as a society, no matter your background, net-worth, society or culture, have them.
 Ever since the 1776 Declaration of Independence, these rights are called unalienable rights.